fernandollisboa/blogpost-roo/BLOGPOST.md

 ### Creating our bulls objects
 Now that we know multiple ways to import our data we can finally create our beloved bulls!

-We can create them using any method, we'll use the hash one
+We can create them using any method, we'll use the parse one
 ```rb
   bull_attributes_headers = {
     registration_code: 'Registration Code',